Ready for early retirement of sipping Aperol Spritz in Positano all day, every day? First, you need to save and invest in it.

 Looking for a financial planner?
 Ellevest’s team of Certified Financial Planners can help.
 The platform aims to serve women’s needs better than any other existing system by using algorithms tailored to your salary, gender, and lifespan (aka your real life).

-You should start saving for retirement … really yesterday.
-Start with your first paycheck.
-What if you haven’t started saving?
+It’s important to know that the earlier you start saving for retirement, the less you’ll have to save in the future, so it’s important to start as soon as possible.
+So, start with your first paycheck.
+What if I haven’t started saving?
 Start right now.
-Here’s why: A dollar invested in your 20s is worth much more than your 40s, which is worth much more than your 60s.
+It’s not too late to begin to invest.
+A dollar invested in your 20s is worth much more than your 40s, which is worth much more than your 60s.
 It’s never too early and it’s never too late.